espressif/esp-hosted/docs/Linux_based_host/SPI_setup.md

 # Wi-Fi and BT/BLE connectivity Setup over SPI
 ## 1. Setup
 ### 1.1 Hardware Setup
 In this setup, ESP board acts as a SPI peripheral and provides Wi-Fi capabilities to host.
 Please connect ESP peripheral to Raspberry-Pi with jumper cables as mentioned below.
 It may be good to use small length cables to ensure signal integrity.
-Power ESP32 and Raspberry Pi separately with a power supply that provide sufficient power.
-ESP32 can be powered through PC using micro-USB cable.
+Power ESP and Raspberry Pi separately with a power supply that provide sufficient power.
+ESP can be powered through PC using micro-USB cable.

 Raspberry-Pi pinout can be found [here!](https://pinout.xyz/pinout/spi)